-Regardless, the possibility of occurrence of this lysosomealtered distribution is supported by in vitro studies in other lysosomotropic agents, whether it be through the activation of lysosomal biogenesis or through lysosomal fusion that is independent of biogenesis (Skoupa et al., 2020), but with limited data to suggest it may occur in vivo.
+Regardless, the possibility of occurrence of this lysosome-altered distribution is supported by in vitro studies in other lysosomotropic agents, whether it be through the activation of lysosomal biogenesis or through lysosomal fusion that is independent of biogenesis (Skoupa et al., 2020), but with limited data to suggest it may occur in vivo.
 HCQ is somewhat unique in this context because of its long half-life combined with often prolonged dosing regimens, which means that tissue will be exposed to relatively high concentrations of the drug for an extended duration.
-Extended duration of exposure to tissues might exacerbate the lysosomotropic effects due to HCQ that may not necessarily be prevalent with other drugs that are dosed more short term.
-We are unaware of any longterm preclinical PK studies involving HCQ that investigate multiple time points aside from the work by McChesney (1983).
-This study looked at a variety of different tissues in rats that were treated with HCQ 6 days per week for months, with time points at 1, 2, 3, and 7 months.
-The key observation from this study is that HCQ concentrations continually increase up to 3 months, at which time dosing is discontinued in the first study.
-In the 7-month study, HCQ only starts to reach tissue steady state between 3 and 7 months in lung, eye, and muscle but continues to gradually increase in concentration for other tissue.
-This is particularly interesting because the plasma half-life of HCQ in rats has been observed at around 10.6 hours (Moore et al., 2011), suggesting a disconnect between plasma and tissue steady-state values.
-The study by Wei et al. (1995) also investigated HCQ dosing in rats and sampled multiple time points of blood over the course of 10 weeks, but it only sampled tissue at the 10-week mark.
-Interestingly, of the three dosing regimens applied to both male and female rats (6 conditions total), only the regimen with 8 mg/kg in male rats appeared to increase in blood concentration after the first time point at 3 weeks, but it remained steady after that.
-For the rest of the dosing regimens, HCQ appeared to remain constant, which would suggest that steadily increasing tissue concentrations of HCQ would be undetected by the traditional PK sampling of blood in clinical studies.
-With limited in vivo data available, we would speculate that lysosomal biogenesis plays a role in longterm tissue uptake, although this effect would likely be less pronounced because of overall lower HCQ concentrations.
+Extended duration of exposure to tissues might exacerbate the lysosomotropic effects due to HCQ, that may not necessarily be prevalent with other drugs that are dosed more short term.
+We are unaware of any long term preclinical PK studies involving HCQ that investigate multiple timepoints aside from the work by McChesney, EW (McChesney, 1983).
+This study looked at a variety of different tissues in rats that were treated with HCQ 6 days/week for months, with timepoints at 1, 2, 3, and 7 months.
+The key observation from this study is that HCQ concentrations continually increase up to 3 months, where dosing is discontinued in the first study.
+In the 7 month study, HCQ only starts to reach tissue steady-state between 3-7 months in lung, eye, and muscle, but continues to gradually increase in concentration for other tissue.
+This is particularly interesting as the plasma half-life of HCQ in rats has been observed at around 10.6 hours (Moore et al., 2011), suggesting a disconnect between plasma and tissue steady-state values.
+The study by Wei et. al. also investigated HCQ dosing in rats, sampled multiple timepoints of blood over the course of 10 weeks, but only sampled tissue at the 10 week mark (Wei et al., 1995).
+Interestingly, of the 3 dosing regimens applied to both male and female rats (6 conditions total), only the 8mg/kg regimen in male rats appeared to increase in blood concentration after the first timepoint at 3 weeks, but remained steady after that.
+For the rest of the dosing regimens, HCQ appeared to remain constant which would suggest that steadily increasing tissue concentrations of HCQ would be undetected by the traditional PK sampling of blood in clinical studies.
+With limited in vivo data available, we would speculate that lysosomal biogenesis plays a role in long-term tissue uptake, although this effect would likely be less pronounced due to overall lower HCQ concentrations.